 14.1.
 It is a necessary part of the running of the School that information relating to Students is obtained and collated.
-This information constitutes personal data for the purposes of the Data Protection Act 1998 the School will handle any such data in accordance with the data protection principles in that Act.
+This information constitutes personal data for the purposes of the General Data Protection Regulation 2018.
+The School will handle any such data in accordance with the data protection principles in that Regulation.
 The Parents and the Student agree to the School maintaining records in accordance with this clause.

 15. General Conditions

 15.1.
 If the School fails to insist that Parents or Students perform any of their obligations under these Terms and Conditions, or if the School does not enforce their rights, or delays in doing so, that will not mean that the School has waived their rights against Parents or Students and will not mean that you do not have to comply with those obligations.
 If the School does waive a default by you, it will only do so in writing, and that will not mean that the School will automatically waive any later default by you.